ManiAm/RAG-Mail/README.md

 ### Attachment Type Detection

 Accurate identification of attachment file types is critical for reliably extracting meaningful content and ensuring the correct parsing logic is applied.
-Rather than relying solely on file extensions—which can be misleading or manipulated—we use a multi-tiered MIME type inference strategy.
+Rather than relying solely on file extensions - which can be misleading or manipulated - we use a multi-tiered MIME type inference strategy.

 The preferred method for identifying attachment types is the `python-magic` library, which is a Python interface to the `libmagic` file type identification system (used by the Unix `file` command).
 It inspects the binary signature of the file (also called "magic numbers") to determine the actual MIME type.
 This is more reliable than using file extensions, especially for renamed or improperly labeled attachments.